davidhaan/Grad_School/README.md

 # Grad_School
-All the junk code I wrote in Grad School, most of which didn't amount to anything
+All the junk code I wrote in Grad School